Quasi-Contractual Remedy in Cases of Express Contract Induced by Fraud, 28 Yale Law Journal 255 (1919)

 Date of Authorship for this Version

 Corbin, Arthur, "Quasi-Contractual Remedy in Cases of Express Contract Induced by Fraud" (1919).
 Faculty Scholarship Series.
-Paper 2925.
+2925.